Employment

 Requirements

 The ideal candidate will have already completed the State of Georgia (Bright from the Start) Child Development Associate (CDA) credential for Infant Caregivers, and have at least two years of experience working with infants (ages 8 weeks – 24 months).
-A Bachelors or Associates degree is preferred but not required.
+A secondary degree is highly preferred but not required.

-The candidate could also be a high school graduate, at least 19 years of age, working towards a degree in early education, or holds the CDA credential for Infants, and has two years of experience in an early childhood program.
+Per Bright from the Start guidelines, the candidate should be at least 18 years of age.
 CPR and First Aid training is a plus.
 Other trainings and background checks will be required upon hire.

 Candidates should be professionals who embrace working in a highly collaborative and collegial environment and are comfortable incorporating the use of various technologies to support student learning.
 St. Martin’s believes in life-long learning and offers teachers extraordinary opportunities for professional growth and benefits packages.